thecartercenter/nemo/docs/development-setup.md

 1. Navigate to http://localhost:3000
 1. Login with username **admin** and use the random password that was generated when you ran `bundle exec rake db:create_admin` (make sure to change the password after login).
 1. Create a new Mission and get started making forms!

+### Running locally in production mode

+After initial configuration using the development steps above:

+1. Re-process the SCSS files as well as webpacker assets: `RAILS_ENV=production bundle exec rake assets:precompile`
+1. Run in production mode, and allow Rails to serve static files instead of nginx: `RAILS_ENV=production RAILS_SERVE_STATIC_FILES=1 bundle exec rails s`

+In production mode, logs won't show up in the console like usual; they can be found in `logs/production.log`.

 ### Dealing with JavaScript